Double-quantum-dot Andreev molecules: Phase diagrams and critical evaluation of effective models: Approximate solutions

-Despite many simplifying assumptions about the parameters, the comprehensive analysis of the eZBW model in regards of only the GSs remains still tedious.
-However, to assess the potential improvements over other effective models, it is particularly important to focus especially on regimes where both the (G)AL and ZBW models have previously failed.
-Such regimes are observed when lead-mediated interactions dominate the system, which happens especially as $\nu \neq 1$.
-We therefore select the coupling-symmetric scenario at $\nu=1$, while identical dots ($U_1=U_2=U$) are considered without inter-dot interaction.
-To demonstrate the possibilities of eZBW we further specifically address the DQD parameters of Fig.~\ref{fig:nrg_UG_20} with $\Gamma/U=0.05$ and select two cases: $\Delta/U = 5 \times 10^{-4}$ and $\Delta/U = 5 \times 10^{-2}$, which have previously been shown as inaccessible by ZBW.
-To fully explore the eZBW parametric space, we then vary $V^{\mathrm{ZBW}}_0/U$ and $V^{\mathrm{ZBW}}_1/U$ across several orders of magnitude.
+To describe the challenging scenario of singlet-triplet transitions, we select the coupling-symmetric scenario at $\nu=1$ and identical dots ($U_1=U_2=U$) without inter-dot interaction.
+We then address the DQD parameters of Fig.~\ref{fig:nrg_UG_20} with $\Gamma/U=0.05$ and select two cases: $\Delta/U = 5 \times 10^{-4}$ and $\Delta/U = 5 \times 10^{-2}$, which have previously been inaccessible by ZBW or AL-based models.
+We then vary $V^{\mathrm{ZBW}}_0/U$ and $V^{\mathrm{ZBW}}_1/U$ across several orders of magnitude to analyze the corresponding phase diagrams.
 Since the resulting data is rather elaborate, we show the complete results in the Appendix in Figs.~\ref{fig:ezbw_0.05} and \ref{fig:ezbw_0.0005} with panels ordered by increasing $V^{\mathrm{ZBW}}_0$ horizontally and $V^{\mathrm{ZBW}}_1$ vertically.